-On this day in 1785, a signer of the Declaration of Independence passes away.
-William Whipple started life as a cabin boy, but he ended it as a respected Founder and a state Superior Court Justice.
+On this day in 1730, William Whipple, a signer of the Declaration of Independence, is born in modern-day Kittery, Maine.
+Whipple would start life as a cabin boy, but he would end it as a respected Founder and a state Superior Court Justice.

 He was also another of our Founders who hoped to end the institution of slavery.